bkane2/Word2Vec-Lisp/readme.md

 1. Install quicklisp by following instructions at https://www.quicklisp.org/beta/
 2. Download the latest asdf.lisp file and include it in your lisp start-up script (e.g. `.clinit.cl`)
 3. Then place the other depenedencies listed above in a folder accessible to Quicklisp or ASDF (which underlies quicklisp).
 How to do this in a couple ways is described by the following Stack Overflow answer https://stackoverflow.com/a/11265601.
+4. Note that if you get a MISSING-DEPENDENCY error the first time you try to load, you may need to quickload the dependencies manually the first time, e.g. `(ql:quickload :cl-ppcre)`.
+It should load them automatically after that.
-4. If you need a Python virtual environment, get [virtualenv](https://virtualenv.pypa.io/en/latest/#) (`cs.rochester.edu` already has it) and start a virtual environment.
+5. If you need a Python virtual environment, get [virtualenv](https://virtualenv.pypa.io/en/latest/#) (`cs.rochester.edu` already has it) and start a virtual environment.
 I also recommend [pyenv](https://github.com/pyenv/pyenv) and [pyenv-virtualenv](https://github.com/pyenv/pyenv-virtualenv) for better management of virtual environments.

 ## Running the Code
 First, start the Python REPL server: